vincebourg/testAngularKata/README.md

   (Hint: map)

   ## Task 4
-  Add a new counter that will only show the clock value when a 'refresh' button is clicked.
+  Add a new counter that will only show the clock value when a 'Refresh' button is clicked.
   (Hint: zip, subject)